-There are 3.3 miles of paved and natural-surface trails in Fish Lake Regional Park, including along the edge of a peninsula, giving you great views of Fish Lake.
+There are 3.3 miles of paved and natural-surface hiking trails in Fish Lake Regional Park, including along the edge of a peninsula, giving you great views of Fish Lake.
 There’s an off-leash dog area on the east-central side of the Park.
 Here’s the map.

 French Regional Park (Plymouth)

 On the northeast shore of Medicine Lake, French Regional Park offers almost 10.4 miles of paved and natural-surface hiking trails.
-The trails hook up with a couple other regional trails, too.
+The trails hook up with a couple of other regional trails, too.
 Here’s the French Park map.

 Gale Woods Farm (Minnetrista)